 The test valve method is best.
-Fig. CG-60 (page CG-47) shows correct hookup, with shutoff valve in return line to isolate trap from return header.
+Fig. CG-60 (page CG-45) shows correct hookup, with shutoff valve in return line to isolate trap from return header.
 Here is what to look for when test valve is opened:

-- 1. Condensate Discharge-Inverted bucket and disc traps should have an intermittent condensate discharge.
+- Condensate Discharge-Inverted bucket and disc traps should have an intermittent condensate discharge.
 F&T traps should have a continuous condensate discharge, while thermostatic traps can be either continuous or intermittent, depending on the load.
 When an IB trap has an extremely small load it will have a continuous condensate discharge which causes a dribbling effect.
-This mode of operation is normal under this condition. - Flash Steam-Do not mistake this for a steam leak through the trap valve.
+This mode of operation is normal under this condition. - 2.
+Flash Steam-Do not mistake this for a steam leak through the trap valve.
 Condensate under pressure holds more heat units-Btu-per pound than condensate at atmospheric pressure.
 When condensate is discharged, these extra heat units re-evaporate some of the condensate.
-See description of flash steam on page CG-6.
-How to Identify Flash: Trap users sometimes confuse
+See description of flash steam on page CG-4.